 The CDC also reports more than 4 percent of outpatient visits are for influenza-like illness, adding that so far as many as 15 million people have been sick with flu-like symptoms this season, with as many as 186,000 people needing to be hospitalized.

 Most of the time flu activity peaks between December and February, although activity can last as late as May.
 The CDC reports there is about a 60 percent chance this flu season has not yet peaked and the highest level of flu activity will occur this month.
 You should get a flu vaccine before flu begins spreading in your community.
 It takes about two weeks after vaccination for antibodies that protect against flu to develop in the body.

 Flu vaccine is available now in many locations such as your doctor’s office, pharmacies, grocery stores and health departments.
-Your vaccine will protect you throughout the 2015-2016 flu season.
+Your vaccine will help protect you throughout the 2018-2019 flu season.

 - Cover your nose and mouth with a tissue or sleeve when coughing or sneezing, and throw the tissue away after use.
 If a tissue isn’t available, cough or sneeze into your elbow, not your hands.

 - Wash hands often, especially after coughing or sneezing.
 If soap and water are not available, use an alcohol based hand-sanitizer.